StrongMind/automate-link-swap/README.md

 # automate-link-swap

 # To Configure
-1. Paste in data from spreadsheet into `cypress/integration/swap.links.js` line 5.
+1. Paste in columns B through I from spreadsheet into a file called `cypress/plugins/data.tsv`.
-2. Paste in cookie from a valid logged in session of cds.flipswitch.com into `cypress/integration/swap.links.js` line 22.
+2. Paste in cookie from a valid logged in session of cds.flipswitch.com into `cypress/plugins/cookie.txt`.

+# To Install
+`npm i`

 # To Run
-`npm i`

-`cypress open`
+`npx cypress open`

 Select the directory of the project.